ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

     At this stage, if you press play to try it out, you'll notice that walking up to the treasure chest prompts you to press ++F++ to open the chest, but when you press it nothing happens.

-    That's where the cool stuff we're going to make comes in!
+    That's where the cool stuff we're going to make comes in.

     !!! tip
         Make sure your spawn point and treasure chest are not overlapping.
-Otherwise, when you press play, you might be stuck inside the chest!
+Otherwise, when you press play, you might be stuck inside the chest.

         Press ++V++ to toggle gizmos on and off to see both the spawn point and the trigger we created.